Govt. Tourism License 3195/080/81

 Communication, Gadgets charging, and Internet/Wi-Fi

-Along the trekking route, you can charge your gadgets in the mountain shelters while at the base camps, all necessary mobile, camera battery, power back charging are available.
+Along the trekking route, you can charge your gadgets in the mountain shelters while at the base camps, all necessary mobile, camera battery, and power back charging are available.

 The same shelters will also provide WIFI services, but please don’t expect breakneck speed, especially at high-altitude shelters.